 - Warmer sweater, winter jacket or light down jacket

 - Warm socks and underwear

 - Waterproof windbreaker with hood or raincoat

 - Clear glasses and sunglasses

 - Cream to protect against the cold and wind for hands/face

-So are you looking forward to some proper spring yachting yet?
-Choose your boat at a great price and head off.
-Or maybe sail twice - in the season with the family and in the spring with friends.
+So, are you looking forward to some serious spring sailing?
+Choose your boat at a great price and you're ready to go.
+Or sail twice — in season with your family and in spring with friends.

 YACHTING.COM TIP: Sailors understand that Croatian winds can be pretty powerful and cruel, especially when it comes to the famed Bora or south to south-easterly Sirocco/Jugo.
 What to do if you are caught off guard on board your boat?
 Take a look at our articles to find out what to expect and where to find shelter.